lgschaer/get-data-from-figures/README.md

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/66341682-3a03-4620-86c6-10692e2db43a)

-Follow along with the interactive prompts, either type responses into the console, or click in the plot panel as requested by the prompts.
+Follow along with the interactive prompts and enter responses.
+In this case, we want to process new images (enter 1), process different types of plots (enter d), and the plot is a boxplot (b).

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/45c052b8-1dd6-45b0-8e5d-e12fd05836f5)

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/11df3c29-0762-430a-9aca-6758bbedb907)

+The figure will show up in the plot panel and you will be asked to click on the y-axis

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/3151a3bf-5880-4d46-a368-658cd7d90382)